General meaning

 ⌄

 This archetype represents the moment when one realizes that, even with all the determination in the world, some walls do not fall with a single gesture.
-The scythe can clear the ground, clean, clarify, but it does not move the rock.
+The scythe can clear the ground, clean, and clarify, but it does not move the rock.
 One must accept that certain transformations require time, detours, or a different approach.

 Shadow work